admaiorastudio/appkit/README.md

 App accelerator pack to bring common core functionality easy with Xamarin

 ## What is AppKit?
-AppKit is a cross-platform PCL library built over Xamarin and its purpose is to make developer life easier.
-Under the hood AppKit does nothing _special_, it consumes standard **Xamarin.iOS** & **Xamarin.Android** libraries, plus it uses some common and famous external libraries (via Nuget) like: SQLite (portable), Restharp (portable).
-The fun is that it abstracts for you common specific tasks like writing to the database, call REST services, receiving push notifications, send emails, execute async tasks, syncronize tasks to the main thread and much more.
+**AppKit** is a cross-platform PCL library built over Xamarin and its purpose is to make developer life easier.
+Under the hood it does nothing _special_, it consumes standard **Xamarin.iOS** & **Xamarin.Android** libraries, plus it uses some common and famous external libraries (via Nuget) like: SQLite (portable), Restharp (portable).
+The fun part is that it abstracts for you common specific tasks like: writing to the database, call REST services, receiving push notifications, send emails, execute async tasks, syncronize tasks to the main thread and much more.
 In short, it simply adds an abstraction layer which allows you to write code once for all this stuff (usually in a PCL library which represents your business core of your app).

 ## What is not AppKit?
-AppKit is not a "write-once" library like **Xamarin.Forms**.
+**AppKit** is not a "write-once" library like **Xamarin.Forms**.
 It not brings a unique programming model which allows you to write UI views and UI logic once for each platform you want to target.
 You still need to create separate UI views (.xib or .axml) and UI code logic to wire up widgets events.

 ## Do I need it?
 No, if you like to write boring code from the very base, countless times in any app you develop.
 Yes, if you want to speed up the development of your apps, leaving **AppKit** to do basics tasks for you.

 ## How it helps me?
-AppKit helps you in a very simple way.
+**AppKit** helps you in a very simple way.
 It allows you to develop in a _happy_ and very _easy-porting_ mode.
 You still have full control over the _native platform_ you want to target, with the only exception that you will have at you disposal many enanched or helper classes that will _unify_ business core logic.

 Steps involved to do this are the following:
  1. First you create a Cross-Platform -> Blank App (Native Portable)
+ 2. Add the **AppKit.UI** Nuget package to your solution
- 2. Then choose an "initial" platform (could be iOS or Android, it doesn't matter) and start to design and create your UI views
+ 3. Then choose an "initial" platform (could be **iOS** or **Android**, it doesn't matter) and start to design and create your UI views
- 3. When the "bones" are ready you wire up widgets events to gather input or execute actions
+ 4. When the "bones" are ready you wire up widgets events to gather input or execute actions
- 4. You than create a global "AppController" class which holds all the business core logic (actions) of your app.
-AppKit will help you here.
+ 5. Create a global "AppController" class which holds all the business core logic (actions) of your app (**AppKit** will help you here)
+ 6. Use the newly created _AppController actions_ in your UI (mostly in the widgets events)
- 5. Then you _port_ the app to the other platform, but a this point you just need to repeat points 2 and 3
+ 7. Then you _port_ the app to the other platform, but a this point you just need to create a "copy" of the _original_ UI you designed, wire up events and consume your _AppController actions_ as the same you did before.

 ## An important thing to note!
 Developing cross-platform apps with **AppKit** leads to one major limitation.
 You can't use any specific platform feature that is not "abstractable" by the library itself.
 At least, you can, but you will lose the _easy-porting_ mode.
-So for example, you can't use **Storyboard** to design your UI in **iOS**, as a matter of fact, there's nothign similar in **Android**.
+So for example, you can't use a **Storyboard** to design your UI in **iOS**, as a matter of fact, there's nothign similar in **Android**.

-Think about **AppKit** as a _philosophy_ or better as a _mode_ than a real tool, to develop Xamarin apps. **Remember** if you need a real tool to create cross-platform apps, you should consider using other stuff like **Xamarin.Forms** or "MvvmCross".
+Think about **AppKit** as a _facilitator_ than a real tool, to develop Xamarin apps. **Remember** if you need a real tool to create cross-platform apps, you should consider using other stuff like **Xamarin.Forms** or **MvvmCross**.

 ## Ok, I want to try it!
 Let's start with some basic stuff.

-Remember that **AppKit** is more a _philosophy_ than a _real tool_, so keep in mind that this is **NOT** the _only_ way to create apps with **Xamarin**.
+Remember that **AppKit** is more an _accelerator_ than a _real tool_, so keep in mind that this is **NOT** the _only_ way to create apps with **Xamarin**.

 After you create your _Cross-Platform -> Blank App (Native Portable)_ solution add the **AppKit** Nuget package to all projects.

 Then you are ready to begin!

 ### The App Structure
-First of all we propose a "structure model" for you app.
+First of all we propose a "structure model" for your app.

 A good strategy colud be to "divide" your app in two macro blocks: core logic and UI logic.
 The first serves as the business logic of your app, while the second incapsulates all UI implementations.